Gumiho

-A kumiho or gumiho is a creature that appears in the folktales of East Asia and legends of Korea.
+A gumiho or kumiho is a creature that appears in the folktales of East Asia and legends of Korea.
 It is similar to the Chinese jiuweihu, the Japanese kitsune and the Vietnamese hồ ly tinh.

-The term 'kumiho' (九尾狐,구미호) literally means 'nine-tailed fox.'.

-Kumiho is a term that originally referred to a magical fox appearing in Korean novels of the Joseon dynasty, or was used pejoratively in historical records of the same period to denounce treacherous officials.
-In modern Korea, the designation kumiho has been broadened to encompass all fox spirits described in traditional Korean sources.
+Gumiho is a term that originally referred to a magical fox appearing in Korean novels of the Joseon dynasty, or was used pejoratively in historical records of the same period to denounce treacherous officials.
+In modern Korea, the designation gumiho has been broadened to encompass all fox spirits described in traditional Korean sources.

 Etymology and terminology

 In Korean colloquial usage, gumiho is often applied to describe a person (especially a woman) regarded as sly or cunning.
-The more widely-used term Kumiho follows the McCune–Reischauer romanization system, whereas the official romanization of Korean is Gumiho, which is also closer to the actual Korean pronunciation.

 In South Korea, the term gumiho is commonly used to refer to the mythical nine-tailed fox, with ho (狐) being the Sino-Korean reading of the Chinese character for "fox."
-In contrast, North Korea refers to the creature as gumiyeowoo, using yeowoo, the native Korean word for "fox."
-While ho is typically reserved for mythological or literary contexts in South Korea, South Koreans also use yeowoo—just like North Koreans do—in everyday language to refer to real, biological foxes.
-However, even the word yeowoo, which usually denotes a wild fox, carries a subtle nuance of cunning or eeriness, and this term often appears in names referring to Korean fox spirits.
+In contrast, North Korea refers to the creature as kumiyŏu (구미여우), using yŏu, the native Korean word for "fox."
+While ho is typically reserved for mythological or literary contexts in South Korea, South Koreans also use yeou (여우)—just like North Koreans do—in everyday language to refer to real, biological foxes.
+However, even the word yeou, which usually denotes a wild fox, carries a subtle nuance of cunning or eeriness, and this term often appears in names referring to Korean fox spirits.

-Due to the widespread use of the term Kumiho, modern Koreans often refer to all fox spirits by this name; however, this represents a typical case of conflation.
-In fact, Korean folklore features a variety of fox spirits, including bul-yeowoo (불여우, “fire fox”), baeg-yeowoo (백여우, “white fox”), maegu (매구, “fox demon”), and hogwi (호귀, “fox ghost”), all of which, like kumiho, have also been employed in a derogatory sense when referring to women.
-As these various names indicate, the types of foxes appearing in Korean mythology are diverse and are not limited to the nine-tailed fox (kumiho).
+Due to the widespread use of the term gumiho, modern Koreans often refer to all fox spirits by this name; however, this represents a typical case of conflation.
+In fact, Korean folklore features a variety of fox spirits, including bulyeou (불여우, "fire fox"), baegyeou (백여우, "white fox"), maegu (매구, "fox demon"), and hogwi (호귀, "fox ghost"), all of which, like gumiho, have also been employed in a derogatory sense when referring to women.
+As these various names indicate, the types of foxes appearing in Korean mythology are diverse and are not limited to the nine-tailed fox (gumiho).